We often hear aboutfood self-sufficiency, especially at the moment. But what exactly does it mean?

 The work of farmers and those involved in the dairy production chain is fundamental to Quebec’s food security and self-sufficiency.
 These combined efforts guarantee the availability of high-quality food, produced responsibly.

 And to support these vital efforts, Distribution Robitaille is proud to be a partner available to all farmers.
-Whether for milk crates, drums, buckets or any other container, our commitment is to offer them the best possible service.
-Because by helping those who feed us, we all contribute to the strength and pride of our food self-sufficiency.
+Whether for

 If you would like to find out more, here are the data references used in this article: